j3soon/nways_accelerated_programming/README_TWCC.md

     ![](docs/images/12-container-ready.png)
 13. Scroll down the container details page.
     ![](docs/images/13-container-details.png)
 14. Click the `LAUNCH` button in the `Jupyter` row to open the Jupyter Notebook.
+You may need to wait for a while for the Jupyter Notebook to be ready.
     ![](docs/images/14-container-jupyter.png)
 15. Click `New` and then `Terminal` to open a terminal.
     ![](docs/images/15-jupyter.png)